centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-microsoft-office365-skype.md

 ## Overview
-Microsoft’s Office365 suite includes Skype, which is an application that provides video chat, voice calls and messages services between different types of hardware.
+Microsoft’s Office365 suite includes Skype, which is an application that provides video chat, voice calls and message services between different types of hardware.

 The monitoring information of Microsoft's Office365 is available